Battery electric vehicle: Deep sea mining

 Along with terrestrial mining, deep sea mining is a means by which vital minerals such as nickel, copper, cobalt, manganese, zinc, gold and rare-earth metals can be procured.
 As the name suggests, large robotic cutting machines are used to strip away large areas of the ocean floor in search of minerals embedded within it.
 These minerals appear as mineral formations such as polymetallic nodules that are roughly the size of a potato.
 Currently, sea mining projects are underway in areas such as the Clarion-Clipperton Zone (CCZ) in the Pacific Ocean.
 While there is an abundance of minerals to be found in the ocean, there are many concerns in regards to the environmental impact of deep sea mining.
 Marine habitats and ecosystems are not only widely understudied, they are also extremely temperamental and even slight disturbances can be incredibly destructive.
 Deep sea mining affects the quality of the water through sediment plumes and the release of carbon dioxide trapped within ocean floors, directly endangering marine life in the area.
 Sound pollution is also harmful to marine life in many mining sites, such as dolphins and whales.

 Barriers to adoption

+Percentage-of-total-sales figures for electric, plug-in hybrid, and hybrid vehicles approximately quadrupled from 2020 to 2026.

-Current research suggests that BEVs (battery electric vehicles) are the most efficient in reducing GHGs (greenhouse gases).
-However, adoption of BEVs has varied globally, with China and Europe leading the world in BEV diffusion (see also:Electric car use by country) For other nations that have found diffusion more difficult, buyers generally express one or more of four main reasons for their hesitance in purchasing battery electric vehicles.
+Research through 2024 suggests that BEVs (battery electric vehicles) are the most efficient in reducing GHGs (greenhouse gases).
+However, adoption of BEVs has varied globally, with China and Europe leading the world in BEV diffusion (see also: Electric car use by country) For other nations that have found diffusion more difficult, buyers generally express one or more of four main reasons for their hesitance in purchasing battery electric vehicles.
 These include: the cost of this type of vehicle, the availability of charging stations, their range versus that of an internal combustion engine, and the cost of repairs/replacement parts.
 Other factors affecting the adoption of BEV technology are more nuanced or political.